j-c-o-r/uda-1st-challenge/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 This project allows a user to setup a scalable web server with a configurable number of virtual machines

 ### Getting Started
-you need to have terraform and packer installed and also azure cli
+you need to have terraform, packer and azure cli installed

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)